-- Review the CCP Courses Offered and apply to appropriate colleges (see links on right)
+- Review the CCP Courses Offered and apply to Stark State College (see link on right)

 - Take the ACT (visit act.org for testing dates) or take the Accuplacer (college placement exam).
-Accuplacer testing will held at CHS on November 22 and March 7.
+Stark State College Accuplacer testing will held at CHS on November 21 and March 20.
 Accuplacer Sign up Form

 - Attend the CCP information night at the high school on Jan.
-13th at 5:00pm and review the CHS College Options presentation on the website below.
-There will be a virtual Google Meet scheduled on March 24th at 5:00pm to answer your questions.
+12th at 5:00pm and review the CHS College Options presentation on the website below.

 - Fill out the Intent to Participate Form by April 1st (see link on right)

-- If you are taking an off campus CCP class (online courses at the college count as off campus as well), you must make an advising appointment to meet with Mr. Trenger in February or March before you schedule classes at the college (firstname.lastname@example.org)
+- If you are taking an off campus CCP class (online courses at the college count as off campus as well), you must make an advising appointment to meet with Mr. Trenger in March or April.
+Schedule a meeting with Mr. Trenger.

 Please visit Ohio Department of Education's website on College Credit Plus.